youngcet/payfast/README.md

 ## Properties

 ### `passPhrase`:
-  The passphrase provided by PayFast for security.
+  The passphrase provided by Payfast for security.

 ### `useSandBox`:
   A boolean flag to choose between sandbox or live environment.